1930–31 Panhellenic Championship

 The 1930–31 Panhellenic Championship was the third season of the highest football league of Greece.
 Olympiacos emerged champion for the 1st time in its history.
-On the other hand, Apollon Athens, Ethnikos Piraeus and Iraklis qualified for the relegation play-offs for the Athenian, Piraeus' and Macedonian Association, respectively.
+Apollon Athens, Ethnikos Piraeus and Iraklis qualified for the relegation play-offs for the Athenian, Piraeus' and Macedonian Association, respectively.
 All three prevailed over their opponents and remained in the national division.

-It was held as a national division, in which 8 teams from the 3 founding Associations of the HFF, participated and resulted as follows:
+The tournament was held as a national division, in which 8 teams from the 3 founding Associations of the HFF, participated and resulted as follows: